idowest042/idowest042/README.md

 I love building full-fledged web applications that are fast, responsive, and user-friendly.

 🌟 **Projects I've built:**
+- 🏡 Real Estate Website with an admin panel for one of the largest Real Estate company
+- 💻 Netflix Clone
 - 🛒 E-commerce website with an admin panel
 - 💬 Real-time Chat Application
 - 🍔 Food Delivery platform with an admin dashboard